Taxis by country: Australia

 Australia used horse-drawn taxis once cities were established (as had been used in Europe in the early 19th century).
 Motor vehicle taxis were introduced into Australia not long after they were put into service in the United Kingdom and Europe.
 In 1906, Sydney inaugurated motorised taxis and in approximately 1907 so did Queensland, and other states followed soon after.

 The progress through the years included many types of tourers from the 1910 era until the late 1920s, with British and American cars predominating.

 Sedans were added during the late 1920s and included similar makes of vehicles.
 This was the case with all cars being imported into Australia until World War II began.
 American cars proved more suitable to Australian motoring conditions, especially for taxis.
 General Motors Corporation built thousands in Australia, as did the other American companies including Ford Motor Company and Chrysler.

-The release of hybrid cars has been slow, but is beginning to replace LPG taxis.